-The huge increase in the amount of research data being produced has given way to a growing demand for libraries to expand their repository activities to include data.
+The huge increase in the amount of research data being produced has given way to a growing demand for libraries to expand their repository activities to include research data as well as published information.

 To date, most university repositories have struggled to attract content.
 However, as universities take on greater responsibility for disseminating their research outputs, it is expected that the relevance of library repositories will grow.